geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 This is a simple table with 5 columns.
 The first one is `id` the auto-incremented primary key.
 Then there is `quote` and `author`.
 Both of these columns are varchar.

-After that there is `created_at` and `updated_at`.
+After that, there is `created_at` and `updated_at`.
 Both date columns have a default value of `CURRENT_TIMESTAMP` so we don’t need to send these values from code.
-Also not that, updated_at will be auto-updated when the row is updated because of this: `on update CURRENT_TIMESTAMP`.
+Also note that `updated_at` will be auto-updated when the row is updated because of this: `on update CURRENT_TIMESTAMP`.

 You can run the above to create the `quote` table, to fill up some good programming-related quotes run the following insert SQL query too: